 V. ACTIONS REQUIRING THE PRIOR WRITTEN APPROVAL OF HUD.

 ACTIONS REQUIRING THE PRIOR WRITTEN APPROVAL OF HUD.
-In addition to the actions listed in this Section 36, Borrower shall seek written approval of all actions listed in this Agreement, unless specifically provided otherwise.
+In addition to the actions listed in this Section 36, Borrower shall seek prior written approval of all actions listed in this Agreement, unless specifically provided otherwise.

-Conveying, assigning, transferring, pledging, hypothecating, encumbering, or otherwise disposing of the Mortgaged Property or any interest therein, or permitting the conveyance, assignment, or transfer of any interest or control in Borrower (if the effect of such conveyance, assignment or transfer results in a change in control over the finances or operations of the Project ) unless permitted by Program Obligations.
+Conveying, assigning, transferring, pledging, hypothecating, encumbering, or otherwise disposing of the Mortgaged Property or any interest therein, or permitting the conveyance, assignment, or transfer of any interest or control in Borrower (if the effect of such conveyance, assignment or transfer results in a change in control over the finances or operations of the Project) unless permitted by Program Obligations.
 (Borrower need not obtain the prior written approval of HUD for: (i) conveyance of the Mortgaged Property at a judicial or non-judicial foreclosure sale under the Borrower’s Security Instrument; (ii) inclusion of the Mortgaged Property in a bankruptcy estate by operation of law under the United States Bankruptcy Code; (iii) acquisition of an interest by inheritance or by court decree; or (iv) as otherwise allowed by Section 18 and Program Obligations.)